European-XFEL/EXtra-data/docs/reading_files.rst

 Cached run data maps
 --------------------

-When you open a run in karabo_data, it needs to know what data is in each file.
+When you open a run in extra_data, it needs to know what data is in each file.
-Each file has metadata describing its contents, but reading this from every file is slow, especially on GPFS. karabo_data therefore tries to cache this information the first time a run is opened, and reuse it when opening that run again.
+Each file has metadata describing its contents, but reading this from every file is slow, especially on GPFS. extra_data therefore tries to cache this information the first time a run is opened, and reuse it when opening that run again.